bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 make restart
 ```

-Now, any change to any of these files will trigger jekyll to rebuild the site and automatically update your browser, but sometimes the outcome does not meet the expectations either we see an error where we don't expect one or vice versa.
-The quickest way is to rebuild everything and start over, which can easily be done with
+Now, any change to any of these files will trigger Jekyll to rebuild the site and automatically update your browser, but sometimes the outcome does not meet the expectations either we see an error where we don't expect one or vice versa.
+The quickest way is to rebuild everything and start over, which can easily be done with:

 ```shell
 make clean-all